André Marty: PCF membership

-In any event, Marty was pardoned and on his release, in 1923, he immediately joined the PCF.
-By all accounts, he was a charismatic character and his role in the Black Sea Mutiny did nothing to diminish his aura.
+In any event, Marty was pardoned, and on his release in 1923, he immediately joined the PCF.
+By all accounts, he was a charismatic character, and his role in the Black Sea Mutiny did nothing to diminish his aura.
 He was elected, in 1924, to the French National Assembly for the constituency of Seine-et-Oise and became a member of the PCF Central Committee.

 In the meantime, following the lead of numerous other Communist leaders, he campaigned against rising French militarism, being arrested and imprisoned in Paris's La Santé Prison.
 In 1931, he became active in the Comintern, and by 1936, he had been elected to both its Praesidium (executive council) and Secretariat (administration).

 Spanish Civil War

 In 1936, at the outbreak of the Spanish Civil War, he was sent to Spain to represent Comintern interests.
 That October, he was appointed Political Commissar ("chief organiser") of the International Brigades, operating from the Brigade headquarters and training base in Albacete.
 A Franco-Belgian battalion in the XII International Brigade was named after him.

 Marty was a strict disciplinarian, ready to execute his men for loss of resolve or ideological soundness.
 He also developed a tendency to see fifth columnists everywhere.
 These qualities earned him the title of the "Butcher of Albacete".
 Later, "Marty... admitted that he had ordered the shooting of about 500 Brigaders,(sic) nearly one-tenth of the total killed in the war, but some question this figure".

 In a report in November 1937, a Comintern member and the head of the Italian Communist Party, Palmiro Togliatti, insisted that he should "change radically his working methods" and "refrain from intervening in military and technical matters affecting the Brigades".

-By April 1938 Spanish communist leaders wanted the replacement of many International Brigade commanders due to poor performance, and although Marty disagreed, he had to compromise and General Walter and Vladimir Ćopić were replaced.
+By April 1938, Spanish communist leaders wanted the replacement of many International Brigade commanders due to poor performance, and although Marty disagreed, he had to compromise and General Walter and Vladimir Ćopić were replaced.

 World War II

-In spring 1939, the Spanish Civil War ended.
+In the spring of 1939, the Spanish Civil War ended.
 Instead of returning to France, Marty went to the Soviet Union to work full-time for the Comintern.
 He was still there when World War II started.
 Despite the German-Soviet pact, as an active and very prominent Communist, it was far too dangerous for him to return to Nazi-occupied France.
 From May to October 1943, after the success of Operation Torch (a key component of the Allied North African campaign), Marty was sent to Algiers.
 He served as the PCF's official representative with Charles de Gaulle's Free French Forces, which were based there.

 After the Liberation of Paris, in August 1944, Marty returned to France.
 He attempted to take advantage of the chaos that prevailed during the early days of de Gaulle's Provisional Government by starting a revolution.
 However, it failed to generate support either from other PCF leaders or from the rank and file.
 Marty's efforts ended when Soviet premier Joseph Stalin vetoed the plan.